AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 aspects of space-time curvature

-In the general theory of relativity, three basic methods of
+In the general theory of relativity, thus there are three basic

 mass-energy distribution and its temporal dynamics :